 Procorem Note: By default the Auto Due Date field is left blank.
 Any task with due dates set in the future in the Template WorkCenter will remain the same.
 Any due dates that occur in the past will keep the same due date, but add a year when copied into the new WorkCenter.

-The number of collaborators, files, tasks, and posts is limited to 20 items each.
-If the template exceeds these limits, you will receive the following message.
+The number of collaborators, files, tasks, and posts is limited to 120 items each.
+If the template exceeds these limits, you will receive a message similar to the one below.

 How to use a template when creating a new WorkCenter

 If you would like to start a new project from an existing template, the best way to do that is to use the Template during the process of creating a new WorkCenter.

 Procorem Note: Only users will appropriate rights can create new WorkCenters.
 Please see the Security, Permissions, and Guests section for more information on these rights.

 To create a new WorkCenter, first head to the Home Screen and select the “Create WorkCenter” button on the top right hand side of the screen.